 Law classes at Columbian College were discontinued due to insufficient student enrollment and a lack of financial support.
-The Law School would not reopen until 1865.
+The Law School did not reopen until 1865.

 The first Doctor of Laws (Honorary) Degree was conferred.

-The Trustee Committee's recommendation for the reestablishment of the Law School was accepted and the Board of Trustees appointed the Hon.
-Samuel Tyler Professor of Law.
+The Trustee Committee's recommendation for the reestablishment of the Law School was accepted, and the Board of Trustees appointed the Honorable Samuel Tyler Professor of Law.

 The Law Department, the oldest law school in the District of Columbia, was established with a formal program of two years of study.

 Law School classes began in the Old Trinity Episcopal Church on Fifth Street between D and E Streets.

 The Honorable James M. Wayne, then an Associate Justice of the United States Supreme Court, was appointed to the occasional faculty of the Law School.